bshurts93/liri-node-app/README.md

 #### Test Liri's functions
 ![test gif](https://github.com/bshurts93/liri-node-app/blob/master/images/test.gif)

+### Don't use your noggin, just get loggin'
+After each search, the results will be saved to the included file `log.txt`.
+No need to remember any of the info you search in a session!

 ### APIs and Dependencies

 Liri utilizes data from the follwing APIs and NPM packages